About the Dark Mountain Project

 Later that weekend, in the same tent, the storyteller Martin Shaw reminds us that old stories often start at the point where the wild knight of the woods rides in to Arthur’s court.
 Change comes from the edges – but it doesn’t come from staying at the edges, guarding our countercultural purity.

 'These aren't the sort of people I've encountered in the protest and ecology movements of the recent past; these are the people we always felt we were failing to reach, failing to engage.'

 — Paul Graham Raven on Uncivilisation 2011

-For almost ten years, Dark Mountain has been brought into being and sustained by the work of a growing and changing gang of friends and collaborators.
+For over ten years, Dark Mountain has been brought into being and sustained by the work of a growing and changing gang of friends and collaborators.
 There is no office.
-The books are stacked in boxes around Charlotte and Mark’s house and sent out from their local post office.
-The rest of the collective that runs the project are scattered across several countries.
+The books are stacked in a small Suffolk warehouse and sent out from a local post office.
+The collective that runs the project are scattered across several countries.

 A small grant from the Deep Ecology Foundation made it possible for us to keep going through the early years, but today the income that supports this project comes entirely from the sale of books and subscriptions, along with personal donations from our readers.
 That enables us to follow our own vision, rather than being taken off course by the pursuit of funding.

 Thank you to everyone whose generosity has made our work possible.